Robustifying ML-powered Network Classifiers with PANTS: Design

-\myitem{Find adversarial and realizable packet sequences using iterative testing.} After determining the important features, the next questions are: \emph{(i)} how many important features are necessary so that the conforming packet sequences are adversarial; and \emph{(ii)} how to ensure that the SMT solver can find packet sequences consistent with these selected important features?
-To address them, we employ iterative testing, which searches for successful adversarial packet sequence generation, starting with the most important features.
+After quantifying feature importance, \sys leverages this information to maximize the likelihood of quickly identifying adversarial and realizable samples.
+Rather than starting with the full set of adversarial-features constraints or testing random permutations—both of which would significantly increase computational overhead in the SMT solver—\sys employs the following algorithm to optimize the process.

 Starting with an empty feature list, we iteratively test whether adding the formulas of the next most important (not already explored) feature $f_i$ results in a conforming packet sequence output from the SMT solver.
 If it does, $f_i$ is appended to the selected features list.
 Otherwise, the feature is not selected.
 By adding more and more features, the found packet sequences are more likely to be adversarial.
-In practice, it is possible that after appending $f_i$, the solution provided by the SMT solver is already adversarial.
-However, in order to cover a wider spectrum of adversarial features and enable robustification of the model, the algorithm collects this solution and continues appending $f_{i+1}$ for another potential solution until $i$ reaches $k$. $k$ is a parameter defined by the users, representing the $k$ most important features that need to be included in the iterative testing.
-Setting a small value forces the algorithm to include only a few features, which can hurt the adversariness.
-Setting it too large results in including too many non-important features, making the generation speed slow without much adversariness improvement.
-The algorithm details are depicted in alg~\ref{alg:feat_selection}.
+Even after the SMT solver finds a packet sequence that is adversarial, the algorithm continues appending more features until it appends $k$ features, to cover a wider spectrum of adversarial examples.
+The exact value of $k$ can be set and easily fine-tuned by the user.
+Concretely, \sys finds more diverse adversarial examples as one increases $k$ (up to a point), as we observe in Fig.~\ref{fig:important_features}, but will also take longer to compute them.
+In practice, one only needs to avoid setting $k$ too low, making half the number of features a reasonable default.

+Thanks to these two key logics, \sys is able to identify adversarial packet sequences.
+The algorithm details are depicted in Alg.~\ref{alg:feat_selection}.